PrimCargo693208/MinecraftProfileGetter/README.md

 ### Help

-Get the help page for this programm
+Get the help page for this program

 1. Start the file `start_help.bat`